iifl-logo

 23. CORPORATE GOVERNANCE

-A detailed Report on Corporate Governance pursuant to the requirements of Regulation 34 read with Schedule V of the Listing Regulations, is attached as Annexure-5 to this Report.
-A certificate from the Practicing Company Secretary confirming compliance with the conditions of Corporate Governance, as stipulated in Clause E of Schedule V to the Listing Regulations, is attached to the Corporate Governance Report.
+A detailed Report on Corporate Governance, pursuant to the requirements of Regulation 34 read with Schedule V of the Listing Regulations, is attached as Annexure-5 to this Report.
+A certificate from a Practicing Company Secretary confirming compliance with the conditions of Corporate Governance, as stipulated in Clause E of Schedule V to the Listing Regulations, forms part of the Corporate Governance Report.

 24. MANAGEMENT DISCUSSION AND ANALYSIS REPORT